-This should definitely remind us of few scenarios we’ve encounter in our daily work.
+This should definitely remind us of a few scenarios we’ve encountered in our daily work.
 Often, we see impediments coming our way, but we ignore them because we believe they don’t demand our urgency.
 However, these things eventually pose a major risk for the entire project.
 What could have been avoided will become an impossible problem.
 This situation is particularly relevant to agile teams.
 Because collaboration is crucial for the health of agile lifecycles, any small issue left unattended ends up slowing down the entire value chain.

 Name and Description- Garden Your Thoughts

 The next time I was conducting a retrospective with teams, I drew a picture of a plant on the board.
 “Look,” I said, “this plant is our project, and I would like us to do the following things.”

 Think of all the bottlenecks that, if not addressed, would eat us up like a hungry worm devours leaves.
 Identify best practices that really worked well for us, and continue to work on them, just as we would care for flowers.
 Realize collectively what it is that we want to try different so that we stay on the right track, just like how we would nourish the plant with fertilizer and pesticides, the necessary action items.
 Lastly, identify potential areas of improvement, as we would tend to the drooping leaves on a plant.

 Draw a plant on the whiteboard and ask your team to think of it as their project.
 Instruct them to:

 1. Think of all the bottlenecks which, if not thought of, would damage the project like a hungry worm on leaves.

 2. Identify best practices that worked well so far and continue to work on those just as we would care for the plants.